dask/dask-gateway/docs/source/authentication.rst

 Simple authentication for testing
 ---------------------------------

-For testing purposes, a simple "dummy" authentication method can be used.
-This method implements Basic_ authentication, with no validation of the password field.
+For testing purposes, a "simple" authentication method can be used.
+This method implements authentication with no validation of the password field.
 As such, *it is not suitable for production, only for testing*.
 If desired, an optional password can be configured to be shared across all users.
 Note that this only marginally makes things more secure, as users can still easily impersonate each other.

-This protocol is the default, and is implemented by :class:`dask_gateway_server.auth.DummyAuthenticator`.
+This protocol is the default, and is implemented by :class:`dask_gateway_server.auth.SimpleAuthenticator`.
 No further configuration is needed to enable it.
 If you would like to add a shared password, you can do so by adding the following line to your ``dask_gateway_config.py`` file:

 .. code-block:: python

     # Set a shared password.
-    c.DummyAuthenticator.password = "mypassword"
+    c.SimpleAuthenticator.password = "mypassword"

-For more information see the :ref:`dummy-auth-config` docs.
+For more information see the :ref:`simple-auth-config` docs.

 Kerberos authentication